 Junction Schoolhouse.
-Curtesy of the U. S. National Park Service.
+(Courtesy of the U. S. National Park Service.)
 In The Glovemaker, Deborah’s brother-in-law is the schoolmaster here and religious services are held in the schoolhouse on Sundays.
 Important meetings occur here in Chapters Eleven, Fifteen, and Twenty-One.

 The Fremont River.
 This loud, fast-flowing river roars at the point where the quieter Sulphur Creek flows into it.
 The convergence inspires me to think about the disruption that occurs when two forces come together.

 Trail in the Cliffs Above Orchards.
 This is where Nels takes Braden in Chapter Nine.

 Trail that Overlooks Junction.
 (Courtesy of the U.S. National Park Service.)
 This is where Nels goes in Chapter Twenty-Two.

 Gravesite of the Woman Who Inspired The Glovemaker.
 I could not have written the book without her.